blueriver/MuraFuseGuard/README.md

 Railo 3 and up
 Mura Core Version 6.0.5345 and up

 This plugin connects a Mura to an existing FuseGuard instance.
 So you must first configure FuseGuard on your webserver before using this plugin.
+To do this:

+1. You must purchase FuseGuard.
+2. Place the fuseguard package in your web root.
+3. Configure FuseGuard to use the same datasource as Mura.
+4. Install this plugin and tell the plugin what configurator to use and where the manager is.

 For more details please visit the following URL:

 http://foundeo.com/security/